naishukui/SetDesign/vignettes/vignettes.md

 # What is SetDesign?

 SetDesign was developed to assess the impact of data processing choices at the study design stage of genome-wide association studies (GWAS).
-It focuses on misspecified models, which can arise due to differences in data pipeliens.
-The package performs power calculations for the sequence kernel association test (SKAT) or bias calculations for estimated regression coefficients.
+It focuses on misspecified models, which can arise due to differences in data pipelines.
+The package performs power calculations for the sequence kernel association test (SKAT) or bias calculations for estimated regression coefficients when models are misspecified.
 The package supports both continuous and binary outcomes and can account for correlated SNPs.

- SetDesign can perform both simulation and analytical calculations for power and bias between:
+ SetDesign can perform both simulated and analytical calculations for power and bias between:

 - **True Model**: (e.g. modeling a tri-allelic variant with two terms)
 - **Misspecified Model**: (e.g. modeling a tri-allelic variant with only one term)